MahiroDev091/PROJECT_MAHIRO/README.md

 - Webview added!
 - Appstate method support now
 - Now you can add your own commands.
-- Version 1.1.2 [NEW VERSION]
+- Version 1.1.3 [NEW VERSION]

+<b>NEW FEATURES ADDED: </b>
+- New configuration features added!
+- New command format (Now you can use all features of fbchat without having any issues).
+- Cooldown issue fixed!
+- Database for currencies added!
-- New version will upload soon.
+- New UI Added!
-- Easy to use.

 # 📷 SCREENSHOTS